El Centro De La Raza programs.

-Several resources are offered by the organization.
-The leading programs are below.
+Several resources are offered by the organization, which serves as a King County community action agency.
+The leading programs are below, including housing, free food, legal, and more.
 A focus is on low income immigrants, Latinos, and those facing poverty.

 Case managers coordinate Outreach to minorities in Seattle as well as female veterans.
 For qualified veterans and their immediate families, the non-profit Frances Martinez Community Service Center works as a representative on their behalf.
 Receive information, guidance as well as referrals.
 All of this can align them with a range of social services within King County Washington.
 The services include late-rent assistance, VA appeal work, service connections, general counseling, as well as employment assistance.

 Crisis intervention services is for those facing an economic hardship.
 The center provides a number of crisis assistance programs and resources to those that qualify.
 The assistance includes referrals for community members, comprehensive advocacy services, referrals and information.
-Get information on and referrals to resources such as rent assistance, emergency services such as sexual abuse/assault support, low cost childcare, shelter, food, eviction money, substance abuse recovery and other resources.
+Get information on and help applying to resources such as rent assistance, emergency services such as sexual abuse/assault support, low cost childcare, shelter, food, eviction money, substance abuse recovery and other resources.
+Find other sources of emergency rent help in King County.

 Homeownership Education and Counseling can address Foreclosure Avoidance, Pre-Purchase, and Eviction Prevention.
+The cost of housing in the Seattle region has skyrockeed, and many people need help with their mortgage or rent.
 The center and the HUD counselors conduct workshops that educate about loan products, credit building or rebuilding, recognizing predatory lending, down-payment assistance, and adjustable rate mortgages.
+Or find more details on assistance with unpaid mortgage.

 Free Bilingual Legal Clinics offer representation, orientation and consultation on various legal matters through partnership with the groups such as the Law Offices of Schroeter, Goldmark and Bender.
 They also work with the Washington State Latino/a Bar Association.